Information for Medical Device Suppliers

 These Regulations control the sale and supply of needles and syringes in New Zealand.
 These Regulations are made under Section 117 of the Health Act 1956 and Section 37 of the Misuse of Drugs Act 1975.

-The Ministry of Health is responsible for administering these Regulations.
+The Ministry of Health is responsible for administering the Health (Needles and Syringes) Regulations 1998.

-External Link to the Health (Needles and Syringes) Regulations 1998
+Information about the Health (Needles and Syringes) Regulations 1998

-Health and Safety in Employment (Pressure Equipment, Cranes, and Passenger Ropeways) Regulations 1999
+Health and Safety in Employment (Pressure Equipment, Cranes and Passenger Ropeways) Regulations 1999

 Known as the PECPR these Regulations cover the design and inspection of pressure vessels such as autoclaves and bariatric chambers.
 Associated with these Regulations is an Approved Code of Practice for Pressure Equipment.